LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/userguide.md

 Once you start handling conversations, you should work through the conversation list from top to bottom.
 Once you handle a customer, more customers can come in, and when you finish the conversation you will be taken to the next conversation in the list.

 Conversations that reach your workplace have already undergone detailed analysis and prioritization.
-Based on the configurations selected by your contact center manager, there are two ways to accept incoming conversations into your workspace:
+Based on the configurations selected by your contact center manager, there are three ways to accept incoming conversations into your workspace:

 * **Auto accept**: This means conversations will automatically enter your list and be sorted without any action on your end, and your conversation list will automatically update when a new conversation is added.
 This is a more popular configuration for call centers.
 * **Advanced mode**: For this option, incoming messages will ‘ring’ in your workspace and you’ll have to manually click to open and move this conversation to your conversation list, sorted by SLA.
 If you do not click to accept an incoming conversation and other agents are available, it will circle and ring to other available agents.
+* **Manual mode (Ring All Agents)**: This option means a conversation will ring all online agents simultaneously when an incoming messaging conversation comes into LiveEngage.
+Given 2 agents answer at the same time, an indication to a “losing” agent after one was assigned.

 **Auto accept:**
 ![image alt text](img/autoaccept.jpg){:class="newagent"}